COVID-19: Weekly UK Public Affairs Round-up

 Targeted support measures

 Apprentice and Trainee Bonus Scheme: The Government will provide financial incentives for employers to hire young employees, offering businesses a cash bonus of up to £2,000 per apprentice employed and £1000 per trainee taken on.
-Further details will be announced in due course.
+This is in addition to the £1,000 employers already receive for hiring an apprentice, and applies to employers who hire a new apprentice between 1 August 2020 and 31 January 2021.

 Business Rate Holiday for Nurseries: Nurseries in England will not have to pay business rates for the 2020-21 tax year.
 This will apply to properties occupied by providers on the Government’s Early Years Register and are used for the provision of nursery education.